 PRAYER OVER THE OFFERINGS

-inflame our hearts with the spirit of your love
+with the celestial fire of your Spirit,

 PRAYER AFTER COMMUNION

-We ask this though Christ our Lord.
+Through Christ our Lord.

 Has not God in fact won for himself a claim on all our love?
 From all eternity he has loved us.
 And it is in this vein that he speaks to us: “O man, consider carefully that I first loved you.
 You had not yet appeared in the light of day, nor did the world yet exist, but already I loved you.
 From all eternity I have loved you.”